rutgerblom/SDDC.Lab/README.md

   * pip3 install ansible pyvim pyvmomi netaddr
   * git clone https://github.com/rutgerblom/vsphere-nsxt-lab-deploy.git
 * ESXi and vCenter ISO files as well as the NSX-T Manager OVA file
-* If deploying NSX-T you'll need an NSX-T license (Check out [VMUG Advantage](https://www.vmug.com/membership/vmug-advantage-membership) or the [NSX-T Product Evaluation Center](https://my.vmware.com/web/vmware/evalcenter?p=nsx-t-eval))
+* If deploying NSX-T you need an NSX-T license (Check out [VMUG Advantage](https://www.vmug.com/membership/vmug-advantage-membership) or the [NSX-T Product Evaluation Center](https://my.vmware.com/web/vmware/evalcenter?p=nsx-t-eval))
-* For dynamic routing between the lab environment(s) and your physical network you'll need a switch that supports OSPF.
+* For dynamic routing between the lab environment(s) and your physical network you need a switch that supports OSPF.
+Dynamic routing is enabled by default but can be changed to static routing in **answerfile.yml**.

 ## Usage